tony-ist/ghost-notifier/README.md

     telegramChatId: '@example',
     proxyHost: 'localhost',
     proxyPort: 1080,
+    useTelegramProxy: false,
 }
 ```

 ## Development

-You can use `ssh -D 1080 user@host -N -v` to enable port forwarding if telegram is blocked in your country.
+You can use `useTelegramProxy: true` and `ssh -D 1080 user@host -N -v` to enable port forwarding if telegram is blocked in your country.